 In this 1965 letter, the policy for handling PTS was spelled out in more details.
 Not only they “may receive no processing until the situation is handled,” but they were told, if they wished to remain in Scientology, that they had to either “reform” the SPs they were in touch with, or “disconnect” from them.

 “A Scientologist connected by familial or other ties to a person who is guilty of Suppressive Acts, Hubbard wrote, is known as a Potential Trouble Source or Trouble Source.
 The history of Dianetics and Scientology is strewn with these.
-Confused by emotional ties, dogged in refusing to give up Scientology, yet invalidated by a Suppressive Person at every turn they cannot, having a PTP [Potential Trouble Problem], make case gains.
+Confused by emotional ties, dogged in refusing to give up Scientology, yet invalidated by a Suppressive Person at every turn they cannot, having a PTP [Present Time Problem], make case gains.
 If they would act with determination one way or the other-reform the Suppressive Person or disconnect, they could then make gains and recover their potential.
 If they make no determined move, they eventually succumb.”

 It was entirely clear to Hubbard that this may involve “disconnecting” from one’s spouse or another close relative.
 “This Policy Letter [of December 23, 1965], he wrote, extends to suppressive non-Scientology wives and husbands and parents, or other family members or hostile groups or even close friends.